asifnawazminhas/asifnawazminhas.github.io/_posts/Other/2024-11-06-Upgrading-tty-shell.md

 ---
-title: Upgrading an Autocomplete TTY Shell on Linux and Windows: A Guide for Pentesters
+title: "Upgrading an Autocomplete TTY Shell on Linux and Windows: A Guide for Pentesters"
 date: 2024-11-06 10:10:00 +0700
-categories: [Other]
+categories: ["Other"]
-tags: [Other, tty-shell, autocomplete]
+tags: ["Other", "tty-shell", "autocomplete"]
 pin: false
-description: Upgrading TTY Shells for Enhanced Usability
+description: "Upgrading TTY Shells for Enhanced Usability"
 ---

 ## Upgrading an Autocomplete TTY Shell on Linux and Windows: A Guide for Pentesters